Start your admissions process online today.

 Approximately 21 million adults in the United States have experienced at least one major depressive episode.
 These mood episodes can range in symptoms and severity, causing varying levels of functional impairment.
-Those experiencing moderate to severe symptoms can receive personalized care with A Mission For Michael (AMFM) in California, Washington, and Virginia.
+Those experiencing moderate to severe symptoms can receive personalized care with A Mission For Michael (AMFM) in California, Minnesota, and Virginia.

 AMFM Mental Health Treatment Centers offer residential treatment options for moderate to severe mental health and dual-diagnosis conditions, including symptoms of depression.
 After a thorough mental health assessment, our treatment program will be tailored to your unique symptoms and challenges.
 We combine evidence-based approaches, wellness programs, and holistic treatments for whole-person care, focused on overcoming depression.
 Using health coverage options can help decrease your expenses for mental health treatment, making it easier for you to receive the comprehensive mental health care you need.
 Continue reading to learn about common Carelon insurance coverage options and the average cost of depression treatment near you.